 - Pillows, sheets and blanket for an XL twin bed (36”x80”)

-- Waterproof, allergy etc., encasing for XL twin mattress.
+- Waterproof, allergy and bedbug proof zipped mattress cover for XL twin mattress.

 - Towels, washcloths, toilet paper, shower curtain and shower curtain hooks